 I received my Master’s in Human Genetics from Sarah Lawrence College in 1992 and began my career at Boston Children’s Hospital, where I saw patients in the General Genetics Clinic and coordinated the Neurofibromatosis Program.
 In 1999, I joined a new genetics initiative through Partners HealthCare where I gradually transitioned from patient care to genetic education, serving the Assistant Director of Educational Activities before joining the Brandeis faculty in 2008.
 I have been involved with the Brandeis Program since its inception-first as a clinical supervisor, thesis committee member and lecturer and most recently as Co-Director of Clinical Training.
-In my new role as Program Director, I will work with students on professional development, coordinate a molecular diagnostics course and serve as a thesis advisor while continuing to maintain the high quality training that has defined this Program for the past 25 years.
+In my new role as Program Director, I will work with students on professional development, coordinate a molecular diagnostics course, co-teach the fall semester of the Clinical Genetics course with Dr. Stoler and serve as a thesis advisor while continuing to maintain the high quality training that has defined this Program for the past 25 years.
 My contributions to the profession include being a founding member of the Massachusetts Board of Registration (Licensure) of Genetic Counselors, serving on the American Board of Genetic Counseling (ABGC) Exam Eligibility Task Force and being a member of the Association of Genetic Counseling Program Directors (AGCPD) where I am on the Nominating Committee and the Clinical Training Work Group.
 I also have a long-standing interest in promoting genetic counseling as a profession and, for the past few years, have presented to local high school students on genetic counseling as a career and participated in the Brandeis University Global Youth Summit on the Future of Medicine discussing “The Modern Era of Genomic Testing”.

 Lauren Lichten, MS, CGC, Associate Director

 I received a B.A. in Molecular Biology from Colgate University in 2003 followed by a Master’s degree in Genetic Counseling from Brandeis University in 2005.
 Prior to becoming the Associate Director of the Brandeis Genetic Counseling Program in 2017, I worked as a clinical genetic counselor in Maternal Fetal Medicine, Pediatrics, and Adult Neurology at a variety of clinical sites throughout New England.
 Many of these roles involved working with underserved patient populations and I continue to be passionate about the intersection of culture and genetic counseling.
 I have enjoyed teaching and mentoring genetic counseling students since the beginning of my career.
 Most recently, I was part of the faculty of the Boston University Genetic Counseling Training Program, where I was involved in a variety of aspects of student training.
 I am currently the Vice-Chair of the Massachusetts Board of Registration of Genetic Counselors, on the board of directors for the Massachusetts chapter of the Huntington’s Disease Society of America (HDSA), and have volunteered for various roles within the New England Regional Genetics Group (NERGG), National Society of Genetic Counselors (NSGC), American Board of Genetic Counseling (ABGC), and the Accreditation Council of Genetic Counseling (ACGC).
 I have also been part of a genetic counseling supervision group for the past decade, which is a group that meets monthly to refine our psychosocial counseling skills through case discussions.
-As the Associate Director of the Brandeis Genetic Counseling Program, my roles include management of all aspects of second-year student internships, co-teaching the two semester Clinical Genetics course with Dr. Stoler, and advising student thesis projects.
+As the Associate Director of the Brandeis Genetic Counseling Program, my roles include management of all aspects of second-year student internships, teaching Human Genetics in the fall and co-teaching the Clinical Genetics course with Dr. Stoler beginning in Spring 2018 and advising student thesis projects.
 I also work as a clinical genetic counselor at Beth Israel Deaconess Medical Center in the Prenatal Genetics Department as well as the Huntington’s Disease Center of Excellence.